Constructor-io/constructorio-client-javascript/README.md

 A JavaScript client for [Constructor.io](http://constructor.io/).
 [Constructor.io](http://constructor.io/) provides search as a service that optimizes results using artificial intelligence (including natural language processing, re-ranking to optimize for conversions, and user personalization).

+> This client is intended for use in a browser environment but can also be used in React Native based mobile applications.
+Additional information about utilization in a React Native context can be found on the [Wiki](https://github.com/Constructor-io/constructorio-client-javascript/wiki/Utilization-in-a-DOM-less-environment).
+If you want a JavaScript client for server side integrations please use [@constructor-io/constructorio-node](https://github.com/Constructor-io/constructorio-node)

 ## 1. Install

 This package can be installed via npm: `npm i @constructor-io/constructorio-client-javascript`.
 Once installed, simply import or require the package into your repository.